 Submitting Your YAP Grant Application

-CSFF must receive a completed YAP Grant Application, including specified attachments, electronically via the online submittal process accessed on this website no later than 5:00 p.m. on the first business day of March or the first business day of November.
+Please complete the YAP Grant Application and send a hard copy and an email version to CSFF no later than 5:00 p.m. on the first business day of March or the first business day of November.
 Incomplete applications will not be accepted.
 Mail your application to: